helm/helm-www/content/docs/topics/chart_template_guide/builtin_objects.md

   - `Capabilities.Kube.Minor` is the Kubernetes minor version.
 - `Template`: Contains information about the current template that is being executed
-  - `Name`: A namespaced filepath to the current template (e.g.
+  - `Name`: A namespaced file path to the current template (e.g.
     `mychart/templates/mytemplate.yaml`)
   - `BasePath`: The namespaced path to the templates directory of the current chart (e.g. `mychart/templates`).

-The values are available to any top-level template.
-As we will see later, this does not necessarily mean that they will be available _everywhere_.

 The built-in values always begin with a capital letter.
 This is in keeping with Go's naming convention.
 When you create your own names, you are free to use a